RBusarow/Dispatch/dispatch-android-lifecycle/README.md

 | **Name**       | **Description**
 | -------------  | --------------- |
-| [LifecycleCoroutineScope] | [MainCoroutineScope] with a [Lifecycle], capable of automatically cancelling and restarting coroutines along with that lifecycle.
+| [DispatchLifecycleScope] | [MainCoroutineScope] with a [Lifecycle], capable of automatically cancelling and restarting coroutines along with that lifecycle.
 | [MinimumStatePolicy] | Defines the behavior of a [Lifecycle]-aware [Job] when it passes below its minimum [Lifecycle.State]

 ## Member functions